Best Dogs for Kids and Cats

 Bernese Mountain Dogs are a good example of why temperament often matters more than size.
 They are large, but many are also gentle, steady, and not especially frantic in the home.
 That softer style can work surprisingly well with both children and cats when the home has enough space and the dog has good early guidance.

 They are not ideal for every household because their size is still significant.
-But for families wanting a calm, kind larger breed, they can be a much better fit than their size alone might suggest.
+But for families wanting a calm, kind larger breed, they can be a much better fit than their size alone suggests.

 Cocker Spaniel